 The French writer, Victor Hugo, spent 15 years in exile in Guernsey during the 19th century and his St Peter Port house is well worth a visit.

 The Little Chapel

-The tiny Chapel is decorated with seashells, colourful china and pebbles.
-The Chapel remains a highly popular tourist destination to this day, and its striking décor and charm is always a real talking point.
+The Little Chapel was a work of art and labour of love built by Brother Déeodatm who wanted to create a miniature version or Lourdes in France.
+Decorated in pebbles and broken china, the Chapel remains a highly popular tourist destination to this day, and its striking décor and charm is always a real talking point.

 German Military Underground Hospital